-In fact, it might be a good idea to plant your mint in a container even if you have enough room for it in the garden because it will take over the garden (especially spearmint and peppermint).
+In fact, growing mint in a container might be a good idea anyway even if you have enough room for it in the garden because it will take over the garden (especially spearmint and peppermint).
 It’s also a good idea because then you can move it indoors in the winter (here are 10 tips for growing herbs in containers).

-I am gardening in zone 7B, and as you can see, my mint is planted in the garden.
-I start to cover it with dry leaves in the fall.
+I am gardening in zone 7B, and as you can see, my mint was planted in the garden but it was a small garden for the mint family only.

-Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I keep piling the dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
-At the end of the winter, they look pretty bad and I usually wonder if they are going to be able to recover, but they always do.
+Mint actually loves the cooler temperatures (50 – 60 F), but as the temperatures drop, I keep piling dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
+At the end of the winter, they look pretty bad and I often wonder if they are going to be able to recover, but they always do.

 If you plant your mint in a pot, you can easily move it indoors in the winter and place it by a sunny window.
-It will keep growing just fine and you’ll get fresh mint year around.
-Learn more about indoor herb gardening here.
+It will keep growing just fine and you’ll get fresh mint year around (here are 8 herbs you can grow indoors).

 So now let’s see how you can easily start your own mint plant…

-Use a sharp knife or scissors to cut a sprig of new growth, about 4 inches long…
+Use a sharp knife or scissors to cut a stem of new growth, about 4 inches long…

-3. Place cuttings in water – place your mint cuttings in water on the kitchen counter or another well-lit location in your house, a window sill will work great.
+3. Place cutting in water – place your mint cutting in a glass of water on the kitchen counter or another well-lit location in your house, a window sill will work great.